EthanTrout/Lingo-practice/README.md

 # Features

-Note: Webpage may not work without API key. if this project has already been examined then i will have made the key used unavalible.
-You will have to get your own. see the Deployment section from how to do so

 ## Homepage

 The Home page is the Game menu.
 The user will come back to this page at the end of every game.
 The user can choose from 4 interactive buttons that are: